What does HP Arts do?

 Studies show that students who participate in the arts stay engaged in school, pursue higher levels of education, have higher test scores and even perform better in science and mathematics courses.
 Business leaders view the arts as crucial in preparing students to be creative and innovative contributors in the global marketplace.

 The mission of HP Arts is to fund and encourage arts enrichment and arts education in all four elementary schools, the intermediate and middle schools and the high school in the Highland Park Independent School District.
 With many other school districts across Texas, HPISD is experiencing increasing financial pressure, and faces tough choices in funding curriculum and activities.

-In addition to providing funding for these programs, HP Arts expressed the community's gratitude to its Fine Arts teachers by hosting an afternoon reception for them in January 2013.
-In April 2013, HP Arts recognized outstanding arts education and advocacy in the community by presenting two awards, one to a non-arts teacher who incorporates art into the curriculum and the other to community members who support the arts in the Park Cities schools.
-And in recognition of student achievement in the arts, HP Arts awarded scholarships to two graduating Seniors, and prizes to nine Senior art students for the work.
+In addition to providing funding for these programs, HP Arts expressed the community's gratitude to its Fine Arts teachers by hosting an afternoon reception for them in January 2014.
+In April 2014, HP Arts recognized outstanding arts education and advocacy in the community by presenting two awards, one to a non-arts teacher who incorporates art into the curriculum and the other to community members who support the arts in the Park Cities schools.
+And in recognition of student achievement in the arts, HP Arts awarded scholarships to two graduating Seniors, and prizes to nine Senior art students for their work.